Wiffzack/Third_Touch/README.md

 not live not long enough so see it finish.

 ## singleLDR2HDR:(low Memory System)
-> To reduce the memory usage it split the image into 2 vertical images and after processing put them back together .
+> !
+If the image isnt symmetric this can couse a line in the middle!
+To reduce the memory usage it split the image into 2 vertical images and after processing put them back together .
 * Go to Patch and copy singleLDR2HDR_run.py to the main folder from the singleLDR2HDR project